 This area of study provides students with foundational knowledge of laws and the Australian legal system.
-Students examine the relationship between parliament and the courts, and the reasons for a court hierarchy in Victoria, and develop an appreciation of the principles of justice.
+Students explore the role of individuals, laws and the legal system in achieving social cohesion and protecting the rights of individuals.
+Students consider the characteristics of an effective law, and sources and types of law.
+They examine the relationship between parliament and the courts in law-making, and the reasons for a court hierarchy in Victoria, they also develop an understanding of the principles of justice.